openstyles/stylus/README.md

 Releases are available at [the Chrome Web Store](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe) and [the Opera add-ons site](https://addons.opera.com/en/extensions/details/stylish/).

+## Privacy
+This extension does not collect user data, metrics or browsing habits.

 ## Help

 See the [help docs](http://userstyles.org/help/stylish_chrome) or [ask in the forum](https://forum.userstyles.org).